top of page

 Dystopia Chapter 17: What's the Play

-Who really cares, every day mirrors the previous.
-In the mind of most, the world collapsed quickly, overnight.
+Every day mirrors the previous one.
+In the minds of most, the world collapsed quickly overnight.
 I remember someone always spouting off, “I feel optimistic.
-The cup was half-full now,” now depleted, vaporized by the unknowable.
+The cup was half-full.”
+Now depleted.
+Vaporized by the unknowable.
 The opportunity cost, never fully calculated.

-Agitated by a recent pledge, snuck out, avoiding everyone, recalling the phrase out-the-back-Jack, rephrased in my head out-the-back-Jesse, saddled up and returned to yesterday’s encounters.
+Agitated by a recent pledge, I slipped out, avoiding everyone.
+Recalling the phrase “out-the-back Jack,” and rephrasing it in my head as “out-the-back Jesse,” I saddled up and returned to yesterday’s encounters.
 Told them I would be back in twenty-four hours.
 Here I was, idiot, on a fool’s errand.
 Promise kept.

 I told them I would be back.
 Currently, waiting on our imaginary border.
-Wondering who would return, Team ‘sure we will barter,’ or Team ‘revenge?’
+Wondering who would return, Team ‘Sure we will barter,’ or Team ‘revenge?’
 I waited and waited.
-As I waited, I realize someone was approaching from behind.
+As I waited, I realized someone was approaching from behind.
 I spun the horse, hand on my gun, and saw Addison.
-Addison was a petite, I guess mid thirties, enigmatic, and dare I say attractive women.
+Addison was petite, I guess mid-thirties, enigmatic, and I’ll admit, attractive.
 We hardly ever sought to know or impose on each other’s past.
-Having seen her practice on our sad looking gun range, she was very capable.
+Having seen her practice on our sad-looking gun range, she was very capable.
 That’s all I needed to know.
 She was confident, and showing up today, devoted to a common cause.

 “I was wondering the same,” she replied.

-“Thought there might be a trade possible with the first group, unless they don’t was to be seen working with us or trading with us,” I shared, “that and avoiding the critical crowd.”
+“Thought there might be a trade possible with the first group, unless they don’t want to be seen working with us or trading with us,” I said, “that and avoiding the critical crowd.”

-“Seems being here is above and beyond what one might seem reasonable,” she responded.
+“Seems being here is above and beyond what one might deem reasonable,” she responded.

 She was right.
 I was just steering clear of questions, criticism, and being given a new deadline.

-Waiting, small talk, never revealing too much history, noticed pulling away from the stables a wagon and, seriously, the remaining team members, headed in our direction.
+Waiting, small talk, never revealing too much.
+Then I noticed pulling away from the stables a wagon and, seriously, the remaining team members, headed on our way.
 I’m sure Addison noted my irritation.

-“We are a team, like it or not,” she smiled smugly, “and looks like we have more company.”
+“We are a team, like it or not,” she smiled smugly.
+“Looks like we have more company.”

-From the east what appears as yesterday’s cohort moving in our direction.
-Yesterday eight, today, quick count eleven.
+From the east, what appears as yesterday’s cohort moving in our direction.
+Eight yesterday, today, quick count eleven.
 In my head, struggling to form a plan, drawing a blank.
-Could high tail-it up the trail or stand our ground and play this out hoping for the best?
-Behind this group appeared a buggy with several others.
-We are clearly out gunned.
+Push up the trail, or stand our ground and play it out?
+Then a buggy appeared behind them, several more inside.
+They had us outnumbered.

 Comments